kirschbaum-development/nova-chartjs/README.md

 ```
 **_NOTE:_** You must pass the `Resource` (i.e. `$this`) and `$request` to the `InlinePanel` component.

-As an optional argument you can pass a chart name as the third argument, `showLabel` as fourth argument and `notEditable` as the fifth argument.
+As an optional argument you can pass a chart name as the third argument, `showLabel` as fourth argument, `notEditable` as the fifth argument and `hideFromIndex` as the sixth argument.

 ![Panel with Label](screenshots/PanelWithLabel.jpg "Panel with Label")